Export Finance Australia aims to play an impactful role in financing Australian exports and interests, including overseas infrastructure development.

 Where a higher benchmarking standard is applicable to a particular transaction, Export Finance Australia applies that higher standard.

-Where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, Export Finance Australia considers that the environmental and social benchmark has been met.
+The Australian regulatory system is robust and captures compliance with the relevant IFC Performance Standards through the application of its regulatory approvals process.
+For this reason, where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, Export Finance Australia considers that the environmental and social benchmark has been met.

 Export Finance Australia publicly discloses its potential involvement in each transaction which: